The Three Hostages: Plot

 Learning that Newhover plans to visit Norway, Hannay tells Medina that he is ill and needs a week's bed rest at home.
 Medina agrees, enabling Hannay to slip away and follow Newhover to a secluded Norwegian farm where Lord Mercot is being held.
-Hannay insists that he must remain there a little longer to avoid tipping off the gang and risking the lives of the other hostages.
+Hannay insists that Mercot must remain there a little longer to avoid tipping off the gang and risking the lives of the other hostages.
 Archie flies Hannay back to England in a private plane.

-Hannay finds mention in an old book of a London pleasure-resort known as "the Fields of Eden".
+In an old book, Hannay finds mention of a London pleasure-resort known as "the Fields of Eden".
 Where it had once stood he finds an antique shop.
-He explores by night and discovers a room overlooking the dance club he had visited earlier.
-Watching a hideously-dressed couple dancing, he is shocked to recognise Turpin and his own wife, Mary.
+Exploring by night, he discovers a room overlooking the dance club he had visited earlier.
+He watches a hideously-dressed couple dancing, and is shocked to recognise Turpin and his own wife, Mary.
 Later, Mary explains that she and Turpin have been working for Sandy, and that they have found Turpin's fiancée, Adela: she is the dead eyed dancer.

 Hannay moves in with Medina.
 Turpin is kidnapped and held in the same house as his fiancée.
 Mary disguises herself as a district visitor and befriends the maid at Madame Breda's house.

 The police swoop simultaneously in several countries: conspirators are arrested and the located hostages released.
 Medina refuses Hannay's offer of immunity in return for the still-missing Davie Warcliffe – even when Kharama enters and reveals himself to be a disguised Sandy who has been holding Turpin and Adela at Medina's request.
 Mary enters with Gerda from Madame Breda's – now revealed to be Davie.
-She emanates wrath, and threatens to disfigure the vain Medina; he capitulates and restores the boy's mind.
+Full of wrath, she threatens to disfigure the vain Medina; he capitulates and restores the boy's mind.

 Davie is returned to his father, Lord Mercot resumes his studies, and Adela and Turpin marry.

 Some months later, Sandy warns Hannay that Medina is seeking revenge, and Hannay heads to a remote deerstalking lodge in the Scottish Highlands.
 Medina follows.
 The men stalk each other through the Highland crags, with Hannay eventually gaining an upper position.
 Medina attempts to climb up, and gets dangerously stuck.
 Hannay lowers a lifeline, but the rope breaks and Medina falls to his death.
 Hannay collapses, exhausted, and is rescued by Mary the next morning.